dp-os/gez/examples/docs/src/en/api/core/render-context.md

 type ImportmapMode = 'inline' | 'js';
 ```

-- `inline`: Inlines the importmap content directly into the HTML, suitable for scenarios such as:
+- `inline`: Inlines the importmap content directly into the HTML, suitable for:
   - Reducing the number of HTTP requests
   - When importmap content is small
-  - When high first-load performance is required
+  - When first-screen loading performance is critical
-- `js`: Generates importmap content as a separate JS file, suitable for scenarios such as:
+- `js`: Generates importmap content as a separate JS file, suitable for:
   - When importmap content is large
   - When leveraging browser caching mechanisms
   - When multiple pages share the same importmap

-The rendering context class, responsible for resource management and HTML generation during server-side rendering (SSR).
+Rendering context class, responsible for resource management and HTML generation during server-side rendering (SSR).
 ## Instance Options

 Defines configuration options for the rendering context.